niquefa/java-practice-skills-bowling-scoreboard-builder/README.md

 [DONE]Last check to Readme and generated .Jar
 [DONE]Do code quality check: Delete Debug messages, use automate code quality checking tool [DONE]Create valid UML Diagrams
-[TODO]Manage to get compiling with out Eclipse or tied to a specific IDE [TODO]Check S.O.L.I.D. principles for possibles improvements [TODO]Check S.O.L.I.D. principles by building a different data source [TODO]Try to get rid of compiler warnings
+[DONE]Rearrange Global and public constants, may be some enums will work [DONE]Manage to get compiling with out Eclipse or tied to a specific IDE [TODO]Check S.O.L.I.D. principles for possibles improvements [TODO]Check S.O.L.I.D. principles by building a different data source [TODO]Try to get rid of compiler warnings